Submit an Article

 Abstract

-Working in 1902 with concentrated solutions of Mn(CNS)3 and Ba(CNS)2, and in 1905-1906 with a number of concentrated solutions of especially highly soluble salts in order to obtain jellies of crystalline substances, I noticed that under the influence of these salts, the filters swell and slime so much that they slip through the narrow tube of the funnel in the form of a more or less gelatinous lump.
-According to my theory of peptization (1907-1908), fiber is peptized because at a certain high concentration of salt and at a certain high temperature it should be converted into some truly soluble compound.
-This theory above (see article) can be generalized to any dispersoid that hydrolyzes in a soluble compound.
+Working in 1902 with concentrated solutions of Mn(CNS)₃ and Ba(CNS)₂, and in 1905-1906 with a series of concentrated solutions of particularly readily soluble salts for the purpose of obtaining jellies of crystalline substances, I noticed that under the influence of these salts, filters swell and become so slimy that they slip through the narrow tube of the funnel in the form of a more or less gelatinous lump.
+According to my theory of peptization (1907-1908), cellulose is peptized because, at a certain high concentration of salt and a certain high temperature, it must transform into some truly soluble compound.
+The theory given above (see the article) can be generalized to any dispersoid that hydrolyzes into a soluble compound.

 Go to volume 4